Skip to content

 E.g., in Aukshtaitish Lithuanian, when the locative case marker é is optionally deleted, its H tone shifs to the final mora of the preceding heavy syllable: tam-é ‘where’ → taḿ.

-If the MPU is the mora, it does not mean that other units of the prosodic hierarchy (in particular, the syllable) are not relavant for the tonal system.
+If mora is the MPU, it does not mean that other units of the prosodic hierarchy (in particular, the syllable) are not relevant for the tonal system.
 For example, in Iquito there is only one toneme, HLL, which is mapped onto three adjacent morae.
 The initial H and the final L then spread one mora to the left and to the right respectively, but only within the same syllable.
 E.g.,

 /aɾiíkùmà/ ‘shoulder’ → [aɾííkùmà]